freer4/ManisteeRevival/destinations/Historic Downtown Manistee.md

 Substantial parking space behind the buildings on the south side of River Street will allow easy access for both local residents and those that drove in for their vacation.

 An entrace along each block on the second floor, most likely aligned with public stairwells inside, will provide upper-street-level access.
 Patrons can still utilize the sidewalks along Poplar and Greenbush - the main advantage to the second-floor entrace will be for patrons who may have difficulty coming up and down the hills.

+**Target audiance**

+While local residents should certainly come downtown to enjoy their city, downtown should not provide typical resident-only services.
+Grocers, banks, and other resident-specific businesses should relocate to other commercial districts in Manistee.
+Restaurants, spas, and boutique stores that tourists would find attractive should dominate the "Victorian Mall" section of Historic Downtown Manistee.

+**Construction stages**

+Mall construction should start at Maple, moving east.
+The first two blocks (Maple to Greenbush)

+**Outside the Mall**
+Up maple